mlcommons/modelgauge/docs/design_philosophy.md

 # Design Philosophy

-This document tries to capture the high level principles we use in designing NewHELM.
+This document tries to capture the high level principles we use in designing ModelGauge.
 Hopefully this can help answer questions like "why do it this way" or "how should I trade off these priorities".

 ## Be a library, not a framework

-NewHELM's primary objective is to facilitate the interaction of many Tests with many SUTs.
+ModelGauge's primary objective is to facilitate the interaction of many Tests with many SUTs.
 There are two high level approaches you could take for doing so:

-* Framework: NewHELM owns the top of the process, with Tests/SUTs fitting into predefined boxes.
+* Framework: ModelGauge owns the top of the process, with Tests/SUTs fitting into predefined boxes.
-* Library: NewHELM owns the bottom of the process, providing building blocks that can be assembled by others.
+* Library: ModelGauge owns the bottom of the process, providing building blocks that can be assembled by others.

 While the lines between these strategies can be blurry, some signs of a good library are that: